 This list is by no means exhaustive, it is rather the indication of the wide spectrum of possible solutions.
-However, to build a computer model on the base of a "bare" language or programming system requires specialized knowledge of the relevant aspects of the computer science and techniques, in addition to the specific science determined by the modeled problem.
+However, to build a computer model on the base of a "bare" language or programming system requires specialized knowledge of the relevant aspects of the computer science and techniques, in addition to the specific science determined by the modelled problem.
 Proficiency in this specific science is not necessarily accompanied by the proficiency in using software tools.
-Therefore the whole process can be timeconsuming and frustrating the user.
+Therefore the whole process can be time-consuming and frustrating the user.

 Therefore, a modern software must be equipped with a user-friendly interface, which will hide most technical details from the user.
-In the described context it should support the following three main functions:
+In the described context it should posses three main properties: